ekg15/basicneuralnet/README.md

-A neural network I developed in my free time just to understand the concepts.
+A neural network library I developed in my free time just to understand the concepts.
 =============================================================================

-It has been tested on the MNIST hand-drawn numeral dataset and has achieved notable accuracy improvements from its initial random distribution of weights.
+It has been trained and tested on the MNIST hand-drawn numeral dataset and has achieved notable accuracy improvements from its initial random distribution of weights.

 Roughly, it is organized as such: